IDEMSInternational/carbonr/README.md

 - `paper_emissions()`
 - `plastic_emissions()`
 - `raw_fuels()`

+### Clinical Emissions

 - `anaesthetic_emissions()`
 - `clinical_emissions()`
 - `clinical_theatre_data()`

-These all return carbon-equivalent emissions in tonnes.

-A shiny app is also available by `shiny_emissions()` to calculate carbon-equivalent emissions with a GUI.
+All functions return carbon-equivalent emissions in tonnes.
+A Shiny app is available via `shiny_emissions()` for a GUI-based calculation.

 ## Usage

-We give some small examples in using the functions in `carbonr()`.
-Further, more comprehensive, examples are available in the vignette.
+Below are examples demonstrating how to use the `carbonr` package
+functions:

 ``` r
 library(carbonr)
 ```

-To calculate emissions for a flight between Vancouver and Toronto, we first want to find the name of the airports.
-We do this using the `airport_finder()` function:
+### Example 1: Calculating Airplane Emissions

+Find the IATA codes for Vancouver and Toronto:

 ``` r
 airport_finder(name = "Vancouver")